It was the sound of splintering glass; of half-bricks crashing onto the pavement; of angry shouts and ferocious taunts.

 As we filed out into the unfriendly night, we knew – we just knew – that it would never be quite the same again.
 And we were right.

-This was published in Classic Rock issue 55.
+This feature was originally published in Classic Rock 55, in June 2003.